julianmak/OCES3301_data_analysis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/julianmak/OCES3301_data_analysis/blob/main/) (requires Google login)

-NOTE: some of the larger files are managed through the [GitHub LFS](https://git-lfs.github.com/).
-Consider using this if you want to commit new data that is big-ish (> 100 MB, GitHub will complain)
+NOTE (09 Apr 22): The larger data files are managed through the [GitHub LFS](https://git-lfs.github.com/).
+This has been a (isolated?) problem on a Mac I tested out on when doing `git clone/update` in the terminal, but has not been an issue on the two Linux computers I have access to.
+Please let me know if there are problems in cloning/updating, and I might consider splitting the repositories into a "code" and "data" one, where the data can be accessed through appropriate `!wget` commands.

 known things to add: